gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 The repo was updated successfully with the new contents.

-The Travis CI works well, which means I can get back to the normal workflow to develop my personal blog without extra git operation between different branch.
+The Travis CI works well, which means I can get back to the normal workflow to develop my blog without extra git operation between different branches.

-The workflow is not only valid for blog project deployed on Github Pages but any open source projects on Github.
+The workflow is not only valid for blog projects deployed on Github Pages but any open source projects on Github.

 The last thing is don't forget to add a Travis CI logo/link to your README.